 New API introduced may clash with existing Gradle DSL code

-When a new property or method is added to an existing type in the Gradle DSL, it may clash with names already in use in user code.
+When a new property or method is added to an existing type in the Gradle DSL, it may clash with names already used in user code.

 When a name clash occurs, one solution is to rename the element in user code.